Necromancer2Point0/MSI-GS66-OC-New-Dawn/README.md

 # CHANGELOG

+**V 0.6**

+- Undervolted the machine (-100, -50, -100 mv for CPU, GPU, and CPUcache) to achieve better overall temperatures and efficiency (added VoltageShift.kext)
+- Reverse engineered another user's guide and updated the .plists so that the commands work on more recent version of SleepWatcher (2.2.1)
+- Uploaded all relevant files and devised my own, in-depth guide that explains the lengthy process required to undervolt a hackintosh; see "misc" folder

 **V 0.5**

 - Fixed longstanding graphics bug that crashed many apps (injected graphics information into device properties)
-- Verified CPU clock speeds are indeed dynamic (used IPG to monior CPU under load, on idle, and on battery)
+- Verified CPU clock speeds are indeed dynamic (used IPG to monitor CPU under load, on idle, and on battery)

 **V 0.4**